A Village With No Name

 “Michael tells me she got shot in the chest?”

-“Yes," Watkins mumbled mournfully.
+“Yes,” Watkins muttered softly.
 When he turned back to look at Gideon, he puffed out a long woeful sigh before he went on.
 “A high shot between the heart and shoulder.
 A little lower, and we’d be burying her tomorrow.”

-Gideon scratched through his mattered beard at the cleft in his square chin.
+Gideon scratched at his mattered beard.
 “I’m thinking Scott would have been more concerned about his sister than to worry about me drinking in Grandma’s tent-saloon?”

 Gideon went quiet, looking down at the poster.
 “What do you want from me, sheriff?” he asked, eventually.
 “I’m just passing through, remember.”

-As if thinking aloud, Watkins responded: “Where to start?”
+As if thinking aloud, Watkins responded: “Where to start?” he said.
 He pointed to the chair at the front of his desk.
-“Sit,” he said.
-“This might take a while.”
+“Sit, this might take a while.”
 He walked over to the potbelly stove standing in the office corner, lifted the coffeepot from the metal plate, and directed it at Gideon.
 “I was making coffee when Maggie came in.
 You want some?”

-Gideon bobbed his head while still looking down at the poster.
+Gideon acknowledged with a bob of his head while still looking down at the poster.
 His thoughts had wandered to the day he had shot and killed Clay Potter.

 Two weeks before the shooting, while still up in the Northern Country, Gideon had met an old-timer who told him of two drifters with whom he had shared a campfire.
 While finishing a full bottle of whiskey between them, they bragged about raping and killing a young woman who lived to the east of a little town called Coltonville, near to the Kansas border.
 They told their story with such detail that the old-timer, despite the months that had passed, still remember the young woman; her dress and bonnet, the color of her eyes and hair, and the little star-shaped birthmark on her right thigh.
 Gideon rocked his head with grief and reached out his arms to quieten the old-timer, for he had his memories of that day and needed no one to add to them.

-Gideon held the old sourdough by the shoulders.
+Gideon held the old-timer by the shoulders.
 He had long waited this moment to find out the name of the second man he was hunting.
-Suddenly he realized his fingers were digging deep into the man's shirt, and he drew back instantly, releasing his hold.
+Suddenly he realized his fingers were digging deep into the man’s shirt, and he drew back instantly, releasing his hold.
 “What were their names?”
-Gideon probed him further.
+Gideon probed him eagerly.
 “Did they say where they were going?”